What Is a Reverse Mortgage?

 Retirement savings

-If you’re considering a reverse mortgage loan to supplement income and are old enough to access your retirement accounts without withdrawal penalties, tapping into your savings may be a less costly way to meet your needs.
+If you’re considering a reverse mortgage to supplement income and are old enough to access your retirement accounts without withdrawal penalties, tapping into your savings may be a less costly way to meet your needs.